wkostuch/solaris/roadmap.md

 # Need to Implement:
-- Class for stars
 - Extended class for binary stars
-- Class for asteroids
 - Class for black holes
 - Figure out the way that movement out of and into the system will work
 - Math for updating accelerations / velocities / positions in a timely manner
 - Math for collisions
     - Mechanics for sticking objects together upon collision
+- Center of mass for asteroid attraction instead of elementwise

 # Implemented:
+- Class for stars
--
+- Class for asteroids